-However, we were also curious about just how Nigerians operate emergency funds, particularly with ravaging global pandemic.
+However, we were also curious about just how Nigerians operate emergency funds, particularly with the ravaging global pandemic.
 This led us to ask six Nigerians from across different industries (their names were changed) about their emergency funds.
 The answers are pretty interesting.

 1. Amanda, Design:

 “So I didn’t exactly have an emergency fund.
 But I had a little money in one of my accounts I knew I could use to get supplies that’ll last for a month.
-Prior to that, I already did one massive shopping at the beginning of January, that was supposed to last for about three months.
+Prior to that, I already did one massive shopping at the beginning of January, which was supposed to last for about three months.
 So I just used the extra money I had to get a few things.”

 How Amanda spent her emergency fund: “Not panic buying because you’ll end up buying things you don’t need.”